 On July 30, 2013, Oil States announced that its board of directors had authorized management to pursue the spin-off of its accommodations business into a standalone, publicly traded company, following which we will be an independent, publicly owned company.
 As part of the spin-off, we will consummate certain restructuring transactions described under "The Spin-Off-Restructuring Transactions," including (i) the incurrence of additional debt, (ii) the payment of a special dividend to Oil States and (iii) the contribution and transfer to us of the assets and liabilities associated with our business.
-We will also amend and restate our certificate of incorporation and bylaws.
 These transactions are collectively referred to as our "restructuring transactions" throughout this information statement.